swiftdiaries/cisco-kubeflow-starter-pack/apps/healthcare/covid-forecasting/onprem/pipelines/README.md

 ## What we're going to build

-To train, serve a COVID model using Kubeflow Pipeline and get forecast for a client request through Jupyter notebook.
+To train, serve a COVID model using Kubeflow Pipeline and get prediction for client request through Jupyter notebook.

 ![COVID Pipeline](./pictures/0-covid-pipeline.PNG)